Advertisement

 Used correctly, hormonal birth control is very effective at preventing unplanned pregnancy.

 The best-known example of hormonal birth control is the birth control pill.
-There is a good reason for this—the first contraceptive pill became available in 1960 and pills are the most commonly prescribed contraceptive in the United States.
+The first contraceptive pill became available in 1960 and pills are the most commonly prescribed contraceptive in the United States.

 But what hormones do these contraceptives contain?
 How exactly do they help prevent pregnancy?
 And how do you decide if you should use a hormonal or non-hormonal method (or both)?